How to Soundproof Walls

 Soundproofing for your internal stud walls

-In a lot of homes and offices stud walls are used to divide rooms, the light weight structure of this type of wall means sound can easily transfer between the rooms.
-To soundproof stud walls you need to increase the mass and create separation.
+Lots of homes and offices use stud walls to separate rooms.
+The light weight structure of this type of wall means sound can easily transfer between the rooms.
+To soundproof stud walls you need to increase the mass and density and create separation.

 If you are soundproofing an existing stud wall you can choose to install one of our slim wall panels to the wall surface.
 The boards can be screwed directly into the stud frame, the Noisestop Acoustic Panel, Noisestop1 and Noisestop1+ panels are a good choice for this method of soundproofing.
 This will work for low to medium levels of soundproofing, if you need a little more soundproofing you will need to increase the insulation inside the wall.